QubitProducts/shopify-qubit-asset/README.md

 The Shopify template system does now allow codes to be added to the confirmation page (after a purchase has been made), but it does provide separate functionality to what's required.

-Copy the code from `uv-transaction.liquid` in this repository, and paste it into the textbox found at: "Settings > Checkout > Additional content & scripts".
+Copy the code from `qubit-events-transaction.liquid` in this repository, and paste it into the textbox found at: "Settings > Checkout > Additional content & scripts".

 #Useful notes

 * There are a lot of inline JavaScript comments within the templates.
 If you do not want these to be publicly accessible, we recommend removing them.
-* This code in this repository handles the vast majority of the Universal Variable implementation.
+* This code in this repository handles the vast majority of the implementation.
 However if you're looking to do something more custom, additioanl coding may be required.
-* Any questions please contact [support@qubitproducts.com](mailto:support@qubitproducts.com), we'd be happy to help!
+* Any questions please contact [support@qubit.com](mailto:support@qubit.com), we'd be happy to help!

 #Changelog

+###2.0.0
+Converted to Qubit event format

 ###0.0.3
 Added Opentag container